canonical/mongo-single-kernel-library/docs/tutorial.md

 ```

 #### Verify replica set
-If you want to verify the replica set configuration, you could connect to MongoDB via `charmed-mongodb.mongo`.
+If you want to verify the replica set configuration, you could connect to MongoDB via `charmed-mongodb.mongosh`.
 Since your replica set has 2 additional hosts, you will need to update the hosts in your URI.
 You can retrieve these host IPs with:

 ```shell
 export HOST_IP_1=$(juju show-unit mongodb/1 | awk '/public-address:/{print $NF;exit}')